Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

 Whenever a more mobile fluid is rapidly injected into a less mobile one, the interface between them becomes unstable.
 This occurs because the fluid tends to flow along the path of least resistance.
-Therefore, if there is a protrusion on the advancing interface, it will focus the flow, leading to a faster growth of the protrusion and transforming it into a finger of the more mobile phase propagating within the less mobile phase.
+Therefore, if there is a protrusion on the advancing interface, it will focus the flow, leading to a faster growth of the protrusion and transforming it into a finger of the more mobile phase propagating within the less mobile one.

-Examining Darcy's law, which relates the flow rate to the pressure gradient in a porous medium
+Examining Darcy's law, which relates the flow rate $\mathbf{u}$ to the pressure gradient $\nabla p$ in a porous medium

 we see that mobility $M$ can be controlled in two ways: by altering the viscosity of the fluid $\eta$ or by changing the permeability of the medium $K$, which depends on the porosity $\phi$.
-The first approach leads to the viscous fingering phenomenon~\cite{Hill1952,Saffman1958,Chuoke1959}, where less viscous fluid penetrates the medium in narrow, finger-like channels, displacing the more viscous fluid.
+The first mechanism gives rise to viscous fingering~\cite{Hill1952,Saffman1958,Chuoke1959}, in which a less viscous fluid displaces a more viscous one, and the initially flat interface develops growing protrusions.

-The second method can be achieved by dissolving the porous medium using a chemically active fluid that reacts with the pore surfaces.
-This is so-called reactive-infiltration instability \cite{Ortoleva1987b,Hinch1990,Szymczak2012,Szymczak2014}.
+The second mechanism arises when a chemically active fluid dissolves the porous medium as it reacts with the pore surfaces.
+This is so-called reactive-infiltration instability~\cite{Ortoleva1987b,Hinch1990,Szymczak2012,Szymczak2014}.
 A classic example here are karst processes, initiated by the dissolution of limestone by $\mathrm{CO}_2$ saturated water.
-Flow focusing due to the reactive-infiltration instability impacts the cave system formation \cite{Groves1994a,Hanna1998,Szymczak2011} and surface karst features such as solution pipes \cite{lipar2021}.
-In industrial applications, much stronger acids, like HCl of HF, are used for stimulation of petroleum reservoirs \cite{Hoefner1988, Fredd1998, Economides2000} or sustaining fluid circulation in geothermal systems \cite{Charalambous2021, Sutra2017}.
-A similar instability of an initially flat propagating dissolution front is seen in stylolites \cite{toussaint2018stylolites}.
+Flow focusing due to the reactive-infiltration instability impacts cave system formation~\cite{Groves1994a,Hanna1998,Szymczak2011} and surface karst features such as solution pipes (Sec.~\ref{sec:pipes})~\cite{lipar2021}.
+In industrial applications, much stronger acids, such as HCl or HF, are used for stimulation of petroleum reservoirs~\cite{Hoefner1988,Fredd1998,Economides2000} or sustaining fluid circulation in geothermal systems~\cite{Charalambous2021,Sutra2017}.